joexy312/MEDL-Net/README.md

 ## Citation

 [1] Qiao X, Huang Y, Li W. MEDL-Net: A model-based neural network for MRI reconstruction with enhanced deep learned regularizers[J].
 Magnetic resonance in medicine.

+If you have any problem, please feel free to contact me: d210201019@stu.cqupt.edu.cn